68thandMaine/renew-financial/README.md

 Create an application that uses the Google Maps Places Autocomplete function to collect information and approve or deny a loan application.

+___

 ## Requirements

 Below are the requirements put forth by the challenge.
 This challenge should take no more than 3 hours to complete.

 ### Form Submission

+Create a form that collects information used to collect loan application information.

 Steps: